Professional Advancement Certificate in Gerontology

 The full course extends over two semesters taken in sequence.
-Broomfield-Sunrise at FlatIrons accepts new enrollees only in the fall.
+Colorado Springs accepts new enrollees each semester.
 Successful completion of the program requires:

 A maximum of six class absences are allowed during the two semesters.
-No tests are given.
+No tests or papers are required.
 Grading is on a Pass/Fail basis.

-Cost is $495 per semester.
-A minimum payment of $247.50 per semester is due at the time of registration, with the remaining balance due by October 31st for first semester and by March 1st for second semester.
+Cost is $460 per semester.
+A minimum payment of $230 per semester is due at the time of registration, with the remaining balance due by the end October 31st (fall) or March 1st (spring).
 Please note that if paying by credit card, full tuition is due at the time of registration.

 Tuition is used exclusively to cover costs of instruction, administration, and to support the operation of the Gerontology Center at UCCS.

 Note: Registration fees have been approved by some employers for employee tuition benefits.
 The certificate course is not applicable for financial aid.

 5:15 - 7:15 p.m.
 Tuesday evenings, beginning September 13, 2016 through the second Tuesday of December and the second Tuesday of January through the second Tuesday of May.

 Students may drop the course (written notice required) anytime BEFORE the course begins without penalty.
 A full refund will be provided if the course is canceled.
 No refunds will be granted once the SECOND CLASS SESSION has occurred.